Farazi14/helpharbour/README.md

-# Help Hardour - Service Desk System
+# Help Harbour - Service Desk System
-Welcome to the Help Hardour's official repository!
+Welcome to the Help Harbour's official repository!
 The project is a small scale example of a service desk system designed with the concept of optimising IT operations for any organisation.
 Essentially, the system is used to lodge IT issues so that the IT deperatment can handle those issues using industrial best practices.
 ## 🌟 Features
 - **Dashboard Analytics:** Provides a comprehensive dashboard with real-time analytics on service requests, status updates, and resolution metrics, enabling better decision-making and resource allocation.
 - **User Role Management:** Implements flexible role-based access control, allowing for detailed customisation of user permissions tailored to organizational needs.